modelica/ModelicaConference2021/abstracts/abstract_8A_2.md

-Developing Protective Limiters for a Hydro Power Controller in Modelica
+## Developing Protective Limiters for a Hydro Power Controller in Modelica

-Luxshan Manoranjan1 Dietmar Winkler2
+**Luxshan Manoranjan, Dietmar Winkler**

 Abstract

 In recent years the operation of electrical power plants has become more and more challenging due to a more dynamic operation pattern in order to keep the voltage quality